RockAutomaton/AzSRE-Agent/README.md

-# Azure SRE Agent
+## Azure SRE Agent – An AI-powered incident response bot

 An intelligent, automated incident response system that processes Azure Monitor alerts using a multi-agent LangGraph workflow.
-The agent automatically triages, investigates, and reports on Infrastructure, SQL, and Application anomalies.
+The agent automatically triages, investigates, and reports on Infrastructure, SQL/Database, and Application anomalies, and exposes the results through an API and a Next.js dashboard.

 ## Overview